yuanho-0211/11401_CS203A/Practice/README.md

 ## CS203A – Data Structures
 ### Practice 1: Code Review and Improvement
 - Review the provided incomplete array demo code.
-- Refactor and complete the code to enhance safety, readability, and correctness.
+- Complete the code to enhance safety, readability, and correctness.

 ### Practice 2: Exploring Array Behavior
 - Use the example C code to study how memory is allocated using malloc and realloc.